• Skip to primary navigation

 It soaks up flavors effectively while adding substance to the dish.

-Despite their similarities, couscous and orzo have distinct textures that are ideal for certain preparations.
+Despite their similarities, couscous and orzo have distinct textures that are ideal for certain preparations - see couscous substitutes guide for suitable alternatives.

 Couscous' airy mouthfeel enhances dishes with subtlety, while orzo offers a heartier bite that can stand up to bold flavors.